jamiulalam18/event-verse/task_description.md

 1. Create your own fake data.
 You should load the data from a `.json` file.:white_check_mark:
 2. Host image on imgbb or any other hosting platform.:white_check_mark:
 3. You are free to use any css library you want.:white_check_mark:
-4. Environment variable is recommended but optional:x:
+4. Environment variable is recommended but optional:white_check_mark:
-5. Try to host your site on Firebase (netlifiy host will need extra configuration):x:
+5. Try to host your site on Firebase (netlifiy host will need extra configuration):white_check_mark: Hosted on Netlify

 ### :pushpin: What to submit

-1. Your github repository:x:
+1. Your github repository:white_check_mark:
-2. Your live website link:x:
+2. Your live website link:white_check_mark:

 ### :trophy: Earn your Reward: